 The number of endangered and threatened species that NOAA Fisheries has jurisdiction over, including 66 foreign species.

-The average amount of fish and shellfish Americans ate in 2017, up a1.1 pound increase from 2016.
+The average amount of fish and shellfish Americans ate in 2020, down .3 pounds from 2019.
 U.S. dietary guidelines recommend eating at least 8 ounces of seafood per week.

 The total area that NOAA Fisheries is responsible for monitoring and enforcing regulations for marine fisheries.
 This area is the largest Exclusive Economic Zone (EEZ) in the world.

-The number of pounds of seafood that U.S. commercial fishermen landed in 2018 (most recent data year) at $5.6 billion.
+The number of pounds of seafood that commercial fishermen landed in 2020 (most recent data year) valued at $4.7 billion.

 The number of acres of habitat restored since 1991.
 Since then, NOAA has contributed technical and financial assistance to more than 3,600 projects, which have restored 152,000 acres of habitat and opened more than 6,700 stream miles for fish migration.

-The number of fish stocks or stock complexes that NOAA Fisheries tracks, managed by 46 fishery management plans.
+The number of fish stocks or stock complexes that NOAA Fisheries manages under 46 fishery management plans.

 The value of U.S.-farmed seafood in 2017 (most recent data year).
 The most valuable U.S.-farmed marine species were oysters ($186 million), clams ($129 million), and Atlantic salmon ($61 million).

-The number of fishing trips that millions of saltwater anglers took in 2017 (most recent data year).
-Those fishing trips supported 487,000 jobs and contributed $41.5 billion to the national economy.
+The number of fishing trips that saltwater anglers took in 2018 (most recent year of data).
+Those fishing trips supported 470,000 jobs and contributed $41 billion to the national economy.